 Experiencing spectacular conditions while climbing the majestic Ben Oss.

-A meltdown struck Scotland, and I together with friends from the hiking society headed to the northwestern tip of the Loch Lomond & The Trossachs National Park.
+A meltdown struck Scotland, and my friends from the hiking club and I headed to the northwestern tip of the Loch Lomond & The Trossachs National Park.
 We departed before sunrise, so the road was mostly empty and fun to drive.
 Daylight eventually exposed some blue in the sky, and once at the parking lot, sun rays shone on the surrounding hills already.

-"Right, today will be a good one," I smiled as we left the car.
+"Today will be a good one," I smiled as we left the car.
 The trail surprised me with its good shape; there is even a wooden bridge spanning over one of the rivers, no need to ford.

 However, the environment the path goes through is rather soaked, so while there's no need to wade through a river, one has to pass numerous bogs.
 This then was like a minefield, where you have to pick a good line confidently; otherwise, it would be an instant bye-bye to your shoes (and the few spare pairs of socks you hopefully had).

 The higher we got, the drier the terrain was.
 And rising elevation also revealed some outstanding views on the local landscapes.

 At one point, wet changed to moist, and eventually to frozen.
-When I saw that the stream which flows along the trail is about to disappear, I refilled my water bottle, and a few attitude meters further, we were in a different world: Nothing but ice, rocks and some exquisite views on the valleys below us, and the mountains that are rising from there.
+When I saw that the stream which flows along the trail is about to disappear, I refilled my water bottle; a few attitude meters further, we were in a different world: Nothing but ice, rocks and some exquisite views on the valleys below us and the mountains rising from there.

 As winds propelled the partially cloudy sky in speed, the landscapes' shades were changing faster than a blink of an eye.

 Technically, one could just sit at one place, and get different views all the time.
 But, the cold prevented us from putting this into action for any longer than a quick lunch break - which we did on the Beinn Dubhchraig, a mountain just a small diversion from our path.
 Since we were here already, might as well scale it too.
 Then, it was time to get down to business...